|Education:||Ph.D. (2006), Sociology; Gender Studies Certificate, University of Southern California, Los Angeles|

 - Cooky, C. & McDonald, M. (2005).
 "If You Let Me Play: Young Girls 'Insider-Other' Narratives of Sport".
 Sociology of Sport Journal, 22(2), 158-177.

 - Messner, M. A., Duncan, M. C. & Cooky, C. (2003).
 "Silence, Sports Bras, and Wrestling Porn: The treatment of women in televised sports news and highlights".
 Journal of Sport and Social Issues, 27(1), 38-51.

 Invited, Peer-Reviewed Book Chapters:

-- Cooky, C., & Dworkin, S. L. (in press).
+- Cooky, C., & Dworkin, S. L. (2013).
 “Running down what comes naturally: South Africa’s Caster Semenya and discourses of biological sex.”
 In L. Wenner (Ed.), Fallen heroes: Sport, media, and celebrity culture.
 New York, NY: Peter Lang Publisher.

-- McDonald, M. G. & Cooky, C. (in press).
+- McDonald, M. G. & Cooky, C. (2013).
 “Interrogating discourses about the WNBA’s ‘bad girls’: Intersectionality and the politics of representation.
 In L. Wenner (Ed.), Fallen Heroes: Sport, Media, and Celebrity Culture.
 New York: NY: Peter Lang Publisher.